Five below-the-radar classics you need to read, by the editors who rediscovered them

 Book cover for A Different Drummer

-Like Bette Howland, William Melvin Kelley owes his literary renaissance to a chance find.
-The New Yorker writer Kathryn Schulz bought a $1 hardback of Langston Hughes’ Ask Your Mama.
-Inside was a dedication to William Kelley.
-Schulz sought out his work and wrote about him, calling him ‘the lost giant of American literature.’
+In a similar way to Bette Howland, William Melvin Kelley owes his literary renaissance to a chance find in a thrift store.
+The New Yorker writer Kathryn Schulz bought a $1 hardback of a Langston Hughes book, which she discovered was dedicated to William Kelley, who she then researched and wrote a piece about in the magazine.
 A Different Drummer tells the story of a small Southern town where all the Black people have taken their possessions and left.
 Told from the perspectives of the remaining white people, it provides a striking viewpoint which considers the damage white supremacy does to all who live within its systems.